ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-cloudformation.md

 Update 2/7/2022: [Read Synth CDK app to Custom Bucket instead](/2022/02/07/synth-cdk-to-custom-bucket/).

 Consulting requires you to work within the client's parameters.
-Some clients have internal standards, and want you to deliver your white-label CDK app as CloudFormation.
+Some clients have internal standards and want you to deliver your white-label CDK app as CloudFormation.
 Call me old fashioned but...

 <!-- more -->